simplic/documentation/dev/bug_hunt/general_approach.md

 ### Look for similar code that works

 Rarely will you have a problem nobody has had before.
 So looking inside our GitHub for another case where the same components have been used and compare it to the problem side.
 Another good option is search for other with a similar or the same problem.
-If you have a specific error code search for tha in combination with the tool you are using.
+If you have a specific error code search for that in combination with the tool you are using.
 If that doesn't deliver the solution you can look for a more general use case of the tools involved in the problem case.